Search goes on for Birmingham stabbings murder suspect | ITV News

 The victims were stabbed during a rampage spanning some 90 minutes in the city centre in the early hours of Sunday, leading police to declare a major incident.

-After launching a massive manhunt for a sole male attacker, West Midlands Police released CCTV of a man they said is wanted on suspicion of murder.
+West Midland Police have launched a massive manhunt for a sole male attacker, and yesterday released CCTV footage of a man they said is wanted on suspicion of murder.

+But the force is also facing criticism of their response to the attacks, including why the man was allowed to wander the city for as long as he did.

-The public have been urged not to approach him and to call 999 immediately if they recognise him.
+The public have been urged not to approach the man and to call 999 immediately if they recognise him.

 The force said they had received a strong response from their appeal for help tracing the man, with a team of detectives working through the night to follow up new lines of inquiry.